-CUSIP NOS

-Dated:, 2015 5
+Dated: November 30, 2017

-an Annual Report as required into in connection with the ab Indenture, dated as of Noven the Eighth Supplemental Inde Y GIVEN that American Municipal Power, Inc. ("AMP") has not provided by Section 3 of the Continuing Disclosure Agreement, which was entered pove-named Series 2015 Bonds issued pursuant to that certain Master Trustaber 1, 2007, as supplemented by the Seventh Supplemental Indenture and enture, each dated as of January 1, 2015, each between AMP and U.S. Bandati, Ohio, as trustee.
-AMP anticipates that the Annual Report will be filed
+NOTICE IS HEREBY GIVEN that American Municipal Power, Inc. ("AMP") has not provided an Annual Report as required by Section 3 of the Continuing Disclosure Agreement, which was entered into in connection with the above-named Bonds issued pursuant to that certain Master Trust Indenture, dated as of November 1, 2007, as supplemented by the Tenth Supplemental Indenture, dated as of October 1, 2017, each between AMP and U.S. Bank National Association, Columbus, Ohio, as trustee.
+AMP anticipates that the Annual Report will be filed by

-Dated: AMERICAN MUNICIPAL POWER, INC.
+Dated:

+By:
-By: Senior Vice President of Finance and

-Chief Financial Officer
+Senior Vice President of Finance and Chief Financial Officer [THIS PAGE INTENTIONALLY LEFT BLANK]